 Click Here for tab for Hello by Adele

-Since her debut Adele has gone from success to success, maintaining a level of momentum from album to album that would make even the superstars jealous.
-From her third studio album, this song became one of her biggest singles, topping charts the world over and the official music video has over 2.9billion views on YouTube.
+Since her debut, Adele has gone from success to success, maintaining a level of momentum from album to album that would make even the biggest superstars jealous.
+From her third studio album, this song became one of her biggest singles, topping charts the world over.
+The official music video has over 3 billion views on YouTube.

 Hound Dog by Elvis Presley